groggero95/tsca/REPORT.md

 ```

 The `main()` function performs the following:
-* Creates two data file (`PLAIN.BIN` and `TIME.BIN`) that will be written on the same SD card we will plug in the zybo; the first contains the actual value of the message it has been encrypted, the second one the timing measurement related to that encryption;
+* Creates two data file (`PLAIN.BIN` and `TIME.BIN`) that will be written on the same SD card we will plug in the zybo on which the code is loaded; the first contains the actual value of the message it has been encrypted, the second one the timing measurement related to that encryption;
 * Initializes the data structure `pair`, which contains the set of private key, public key and modulus;
 * Initialize the configuration of one led (`MIO7` on the zybo board) that will be turned on when the acquisition is concluded;
-* Starts the acquisition loop a number of times equal to `TESTNUM`: the message to be encrypted is randomly generated run-time and feeds one Montomery exponentiation, whose execution time in terms of clock cycles is recorded thanks to the Xilinx built in function `XTime_GetTime`, included in the library `xtime_l.h`; finally, write the two data files;
+* Starts the acquisition loop a number of times equal to `TESTNUM`: the message to be encrypted is randomly generated run-time and feeds one Montomery exponentiation, whose execution time in terms of clock cycles is recorded thanks to the Xilinx built in function `XTime_GetTime`, included in the library `xtime_l.h`; finally, it writes the two data files;
 * When the acquisition loop is over, the led is turned on and the `main()` returns.

 To run an acquisition campaign, plug and SD card in the laptop/pc and type the following commands: